lavenderliao/Final-Proejct/Project_Proposal.md

 ## Team member: Anna Zhang and Peiyu Liao

 ## The Big Idea
 We plan to create a website page that allows users to enter a word, and in return get ten most recent posts and the text analysis results on these posts.
-Our minimum viable product is ...
-Our stretch goal is ....
+Our minimum viable product is that our website runs smoothly.
+Our stretch goal is self-learning from https://marcobonzanini.com/2015/03/02/mining-twitter-data-with-python-part-1/ and adding additional features to our basic program.

 ## Learning Goals
 ### Shared Goals